Published on November 15, 2022

 One thing is definite, though: the more complex the plan is, the more it requires testing and review.

-For example, a large multinational organization will require a more complex business continuity plan than a startup consisting of only five employees.
+For example, a large multinational organisation will require a more complex business continuity plan than a startup consisting of only five employees.
 The type of products or services offered by the company will also determine the complexity of the business continuity strategy and the subsequent business continuity tests to be done.

 An extensive supply chain has more moving parts and that requires the company to ensure all those parts are working efficiently.
 Any disruption to the critical component of the company can result in the business temporarily halting operation, or inefficiencies in its operation.